JiayingPan/comp0034-coursework-1-group-12/README.md

    will also happen if you forget to stop a previous Dash app and try to start another!).
 You can try another port by modifying the line of code that runs the Dash app to specify a different port number e.g. `app.run_server(debug=True, port=1337)`

-## Before you submit the coursework

-Remove the instruction text above and complete this README.md using the guidance in the coursework specification.